Articles

 2016

 Aslani, S., Ramirez‐Marin, J., Brett, J., Yao, J., Semnani‐Azad, Z., Zhang, Z.-X., Tinsley, C., Weingart, L., & Adair, W. (2016).
-Dignity, face, and honor cultures: A study of negotiation strategy and outcomes in three cultures.
+Dignity, face, and honor cultures: a study of negotiation strategy and outcomes in three cultures.
 Journal of Organizational Behavior, 37(8), 1178–1201. https://doi.org/10.1002/job.2095

 Benavidez, T. M., Neria, A. L., & Jones, D. N. (2016).
-The bond that breaks: Closeness and honor predict morality-related aggression.
+The bond that breaks: closeness and honor predict morality-related aggression.
 Evolutionary Psychological Science, 2(2), 140–148. https://doi.org/10.1007/s40806-016-0044-x

 Caffaro, F., Mulas, C., & Schmidt, S. (2016).
 The perception of honour-related violence in female and male university students from Morocco, Cameroon and Italy.
 Sex Roles, 75(11–12),